-When mortgage rates fall as they have in the first quarter of 2020, many homeowners refinance their loans.
-While refinance activity is up dramatically over last year, that doesn’t mean it’s always a smart move.
+When mortgage rates fall, many homeowners refinance their loans.
+While refinance activity is up dramatically over last year, that doesn’t mean it’s always the best move.
 Knowing when to refinance your mortgage is the trick.

 When it’s a good idea to refinance your mortgage

 Your financial goals, how long you plan to stay in your home, how much equity you have in the home and your overall financial condition are important considerations when it comes to refinancing.
-Ask yourself the right questions to help you get started.
+Ask yourself the right questions.

 Is refinancing worth it and how does refinancing work?